-If you’re a man who struggles with mental help, the world can feel hopeless.
+If you’re a man who struggles with mental health, the world can feel hopeless.
 You may be angry that there are so many feelings you cannot seem to control or shut down.
 The first thing to do is realize you’re not meant to shut these feelings down.
 Emotions are like steam.
 In the open, they pass quickly out of sight with little thought.
 But in confined spaces, they build and become steadily stronger.
 Everything on earth has a breaking point where it can no longer contain pressure.
-Acknowledging this is not weakness, it’s wisdom.
+Acknowledging this is not a weakness, it’s wisdom.

 1. Realize that you’re not alone.
 Start by going online.
 There are several forums where you can read other people’s struggles and stories.

 2. Post your stories or struggles in these or other forums.
 Even if only a short version.
 Communicating and writing about struggles have a way of helping us feel “unburdened.”
-To return to the steam analogy, think of it as relieving a small part of that pressure build up.
+To return to the steam analogy, think of it as relieving a small part of that pressure build-up.
 Or seek out a friend, family member, or loved one.

 3. Attend a support group.
 Many are built around the idea of anonymity.
 There are support groups for everything from Narcotics to Debtors.
 See here.